Leucine Increases IGF-1 in Muscle

 For example, leucine, but not isoleucine or valine, can stimulate an increase in muscle protein synthesis through activation of the mTOR pathway. mTOR is such a powerful activator of muscle growth; scientists have reported that if you block mTOR with the drug rapamycin, muscle growth is completely inhibited despite muscle overload.

-Leucine is like the gas pedal for stimulating protein synthesis; now that you know that mTOR is needed for muscle building and leucine acts as a stimulator of mTOR, here are a few things that inhibit mTOR:
+It is like the gas pedal for stimulating protein synthesis; now that you know that muscle building needs mTOR and leucine acts as a stimulator of mTOR, here are a few things that inhibit mTOR:

 Leucine Increases Anabolic Activity of Whey Protein

-The good thing about leucine is that you don’t need a big dose to get an anabolic effect.
-In a previous study, researchers wanted to examine how adding leucine to a protein drink would affect muscle protein synthesis.
+The good thing about it is that you don’t need a big dose to get an anabolic effect.
+In a previous study, researchers wanted to examine how adding it to a protein drink would affect muscle protein synthesis.
 Researchers assessed the effect on muscle protein synthesis at rest and after resistance exercise.

 The men completed leg extensions before the ingestion of various intakes of whey protein, BCAAs and leucine: